 You don’t need optimal conditions for your solar power system to be a great investment.
 One of the biggest myths about the financial viability of solar is that it requires a really sunny location and a south facing roof.
 While these may be ideal conditions, folks outside of Southern California with roofs that face other points on the compass, such as east to west-facing roofs, can still satisfy most of their electricity needs and reap significant financial returns when they adopt solar power systems.

-Though south facing roofs will have the most direct sunlight exposure, the simple answer is that your roof does not have to face south for solar to make sense.
+The conventional recommendation is that a roof direction should face south for best exposure to the sun.
+Though south facing roofs will have the most direct sunlight exposure, the takeaway is that your roof does not have to face south for solar to make sense.
 Factors like the cost of energy and available incentives will affect your solar economics much more than roof orientation.

 South facing roof orientation comparison